EXP1505/FinCraft/README.md

 ## ⚠️ Known Issues

-  * **Individual Stock Page Data Display:** The individual stock page (`/stock/:symbol`) is currently unable to display real-time stock data and charts.
-I am actively working to resolve this.
   * **Register Page Profession Field:** The registration page currently lacks fields to specify a user's profession (e.g., "broker" or "normal trader").
 This functionality will be added in a future update.
   * **Dashboard Error After Trade:** When a trade is made from the individual stock page, the dashboard often responds with an error.
 I am working to fix this interaction.
   * **Watchlist Functionality:** Users are currently unable to add stocks to their watchlist.
 This feature is being debugged.